On the Glasner Property of Linear Maps with Prime Entries on Tori: Proof of theorem

-Grouping our summation over $j$ and $l$ by the bounds we have on $I_{j, l}$, we can continue our bound on $k^2$.
-We let the number of times we see the rational case with denominator $b$ be $h_b$, the same notation of Lemma \ref{lemma4}.
-Applying this, we observe,
+Grouping our summation over $j$ and $l$ by the bounds we have on $I_{j, l}$, and by counting the number of times we fall into each of our three cases, we can form a bound for $k^2$ using (\ref{sumI}).
+Recall that the number of times we fall into the rational case is exactly $s_b$ as defined previously.
+Substituting our bounds,

-The sum over $b$ can be bounded by the use of Lemma \ref{lemma4}, with $r = 1/L-\epsilon'$ which is positive for a small enough choice of $\epsilon'$.
+The sum over $b$ can be bounded by the use of lemma \ref{lemma4}, with $r = 1/L-\epsilon'$ which is in the interval $(0, 1)$ for a small enough choice of $\epsilon'$.
 Replacing constants by $c_i$ as they appear, each of which is independent of $T$ and $k$,